opensearch-project/opensearch-java/UPGRADING.md

 ### CompositeValuesSource
 - The `format` property has been removed as it only applies to certain subclasses.

-### InferenceConfig
-- The `InferenceConfig` class has been changed to a tagged union.

 ### SignificantTermsAggregation
 - The `include` property is now of type `TermsInclude` instead of `List<String>`.